 There are a couple of reasons why you run into issues here.

-Like businesses with their jargon, federal agencies have an accurate way of talking about their services and mission.
+One, just like businesses with their jargon, federal agencies have an accurate way of talking about their services and mission.
 It might be a very different way than US citizens searching for information about regulations and about the services the government offers.

 The one example I always use is the blog post I worked on for HHS’s Office of the National Coordinator, where we were looking to capture searches related to EMR.
-They pushed back on having that term in their copy, as they were promoting EHRs (electronic health records) instead of EMRs.
-After months of convincing, they finally let me write the post “EMR vs. EHR: what is the difference?”.
+They really pushed back on having that term in their copy, as they were promoting EHRs (electronic health records) instead of EMRs.
+After months of convincing, they finally let me write the post was “EMR vs EHR: what is the difference?”.

 The post not only ranked for “what is EMR” related terms, but that post (and the entire campaign) also worked to educate the American public about EMRs so that the volume of people searching for EMRs vs. EHRs switched – more people talking about the EHR topic at the end of the campaign.